 With extensive experience living and working in northern Canada, Louie Porta serves as the Executive Director of Oceans North.
 Louie is also a Canadian member and the chairman of the Joint Public Advisory Committee, which advises the international Commission for Environmental Cooperation.
-He formerly served as lead political adviser to Mary Simon during her appointment as Minister’s Special Representative for Arctic Leadership.
+He formerly served as lead political advisor to Mary Simon during her appointment as Minister’s Special Representative for Arctic Leadership.
 Louie was recently appointed to the national advisory panel charged with recommending how Canada can meet its international conservation obligations.
-He is also an adviser to the Students on Ice Foundation, a Senior Associate for the International Institute for Sustainable Development, serves on the governing council of the Ocean Tracking Network, and sits on the research oversight committee for Genome Canada’s investigation into oil spill countermeasures for the Arctic.
+He is also an advisor to the Students on Ice Foundation, a Senior Associate for the International Institute for Sustainable Development, serves on the governing council of the Ocean Tracking Network, and sits on the research oversight committee for Genome Canada’s investigation into oil spill countermeasures for the Arctic.
 He has a master’s degree from Dalhousie University’s School for Resource and Environmental Studies, and lives in Halifax, Nova Scotia, with his wife and three children.

 Vice-President, Policy Development and Counsel